software-mansion/starknet.py/docs/guide/deploying_contracts.rst

 Simple deploy
 -------------

-If you already know the class hash of an already declared contract you want to deploy just use the :meth:`Contract.deploy_contract`.
+If you know the class hash of an already declared contract you want to deploy just use the :meth:`~starknet_py.contract.Contract.deploy_contract_v1` or :meth:`~starknet_py.contract.Contract.deploy_contract_v3`.
 It will deploy the contract using funds from your account.
 Deployment is handled by UDC.

 .. codesnippet:: ../../starknet_py/tests/e2e/docs/guide/test_simple_deploy.py